Jason sits quietly on the pavement as people pass by.

 He is surrounded by the tools of his trade, the juggling trade, keeping everything in the air – daily and always.

-He even juggled with fire – flame torches tossed high in the air, spinning around, each one dangerously caught and sent skywards again.
+Jason had juggled with all sorts down the years – balls, sticks, knives, oranges, bean bags…he’d even juggled with fire – flame torches tossed high in the air, spinning around, each one caught and sent flying again.

-Some stop and people him ask why he’s not juggling for them anymore.
+Some ask why he’s not juggling for them anymore.

 ‘Why are you just sitting there?
 We like you when you’re juggling!’